JonathanRaiman/PythonObjectLM/README.md

     <span style='color:#777:font-size:9px'>Categories: </span><span style='color:#333;font-size:13px'>burgers, hotdogs</span>
     <p style='width:450px'>lunch . i met with two other people here during the rush and i 'm surprised that all of us made it out alive as first-timers . i had a</p>
 </div>

+### Dependencies

+You will probably want the [xml_cleaner](https://github.com/JonathanRaiman/xml_cleaner) for cleaning up text if you want to easily process weirdly formatted inputs.